Cap Times Idea Fest 2024 program

 One-on-one with Brandon Johnson

-In conversation with the Cap Times’ John Nichols, Johnson will discuss his historic victory as Chicago’s mayor.
-He was the candidate of a multiracial, multiethnic coalition that made the 47-year-old one of the youngest big-city mayors in the history of the United States.
+In conversation with the Cap Times’ John Nichols, Chicago Mayor Brandon Johnson discusses his historic victory and the multiracial, multiethnic coalition that helped elect him.

 Moderator: John Nichols